omkarcloud/google-maps-scraper/README.md

 docker-compose build && docker-compose up
 ```

-Please make sure you rebuild the image every time you want to run the scraper by running above command, Failing to do so will result in error.
+Please make sure you rebuild the image every time you want to run the scraper by running above command, Failing to do so will result in error. -->

-## 🤔 Have Questions

-Ask them in discussions [here](https://github.com/omkarcloud/google-maps-scraper/discussions/).

-*Want to speak with us?* 📞 Whatsapp Call us [here](https://wa.me/message/3WED4FYQRDPNE1)

 ## Love It?
 [Star It! ⭐](https://github.com/omkarcloud/google-maps-scraper)